 When Janie gives her testimony, she makes a point of telling the truth as she knows it and not pleading to anybody.

 The verdict is in Janie’s favor so she goes free.

-As she leaves, Janie overhears a couple of men saying she only went free because she had killed a black man, not a white one.
+As she leaves, Janie overhears a couple of men saying she only went free because she killed a black man, not a white one.

-Janie arranges an elaborate funeral for Tea Cake, whom she has come to idealize as "son of the Evening Sun."
+Janie arranges an elaborate funeral for Tea Cake, whom she has come to idealize as the "son of the Evening Sun."

 She is so distraught that she doesn’t care about her appearance; rather than wearing black for mourning, she wears her overalls.